therealdede/tonepi/README.md

+## THIS PROJECT IS WRITTEN COMPLETELY BY AI.
+YES IT IS PROBABLY GARBAGE.
+NO I DO NOT KNOW HOW TO FIX IT.
+IF YOU ARE HUMAN DO KNOW HOW TO FIX IT, PLEASE FEEL FREE.
+THANK YOU.

 # QCII Two-Tone Detector (Raspberry Pi 5)

 Headless service that listens for Motorola Quick Call II (QCII) two-tone paging pairs and energizes GPIO-driven relays based on configurable tone maps.